JoshData/opengovdata.io/2014/transparency-participation-collaboration.md

 Whether challenges are cost effective, I don’t think this is known.
 Past challenges are difficult to survey for effectiveness: determining whether the contest winners’ solutions were valuable to an agency’s mission may be impossible to measure.
 In some cases, such as the microgrid challenge, I suspect challenges are merely displacing or are a relabeling of existing funding mechanisms.

-And as they relate to open government, challenges should be not only be generating ideas, or even generating working solutions, but they must also be involving the public in the government’s implementation of those ideas.
+And as they relate to open government, challenges should not only be generating ideas, or even generating working solutions, but they must also be involving the public in the government’s implementation of those ideas.
 Many successful challenges demonstrate the public’s ability to innovate but not the government’s ability to collaborate, except in so far as the government writes the check.
 A study of Challenge.gov through 2012 showed that challenges had focused on collecting feedback and outreach:

 > [A]gencies mainly use Challenge.gov for so-called “low-hanging fruits”, those projects which are easy to outsource and implement such as information and education campaigns that help them better understand how to improve their service delivery, but not necessarily the service itself. . . .
 Challenge.gov [is also used] as an outreach mechanism to educate large parts of the citizenry that might not be reached through the traditional channels.[^23]